um-grex/grex-docs/content/english/access/_index.md

 ## Getting an account on Grex
 ---

-As of the moment, Grex is using the Compute Canada (now the Alliance) account management database ([CCDB](https://ccdb.computecanada.ca/security/login)).
-Any eligible Canadian Faculty member can get an Alliance [account](https://alliancecan.ca/en/services/advanced-research-computing/account-management/apply-account) in the CCDB system.
-If you are a graduate student, doctoral student, postdoctoral fellow, research assistant, undergraduate student, or a non-research staff member, visiting faculty or external collaborator, you will need to be sponsored in CCDB by a Principal Investigator (PI), i.e. a Faculty member.
-The PI must register in the CCDB first, and then he/she can sponsor you as a "Group Member" under his/her account.
-Once your application for an Alliance account has been approved, you will receive a confirmation email and you can start using the computing and data storage facilities.
+Grex is using the Compute Canada (now the Alliance) account management database ([CCDB](https://ccdb.alliancecan.ca/)).

  **There are two technical conditions for getting access:**

 >  - An active [CCDB](https://ccdb.computecanada.ca "CCDB") account.
 >  - An active CCDB "role" affiliated with UManitoba (University of Manitoba).

+Any eligible Canadian Faculty member can get an Alliance [account](https://alliancecan.ca/en/services/advanced-research-computing/account-management/apply-account) in the CCDB system, in his own right.
+Researchers and tecnhical staff members in other roles (undergraduate students, doctoral student, postdoctoral fellow, research assistant, or a non-research staff member, external collaborator) will need to be sponsored in CCDB by a Faculty member.
+The PI registers in the CCDB first, and then he/she can sponsor his group members under his/her account.
+Once an Alliance account for a user has been approved and made active in CCDB, the user can start using Grex's computing and data storage facilities.

 ## Guidelines of the Acceptable Use
 ---